-Flow and Removal of Cocaine in the Maritime Transit Zone, FY 2012 - FY 2016
+Figure 5: Flow and Removal of Cocaine in the Maritime Transit Zone, FY 2012 - FY 2017

-The flow of cocaine is estimated to have risen in 2016 to over 2,800 metric tons, based on the decrease in aerial eradication of cocaine crops in Colombia and improved intelligence reporting throughout the Transit Zone.
+The flow of cocaine is estimated to have risen in FY 2016 to over 2,800 metric tons based on the decrease in aerial eradication of cocaine crops in Colombia and improved intelligence reporting throughout the Transit Zone.
+This new flow held relatively constant in FY 2017, with 17 percent of the flow in the transit zone removed by DHS and partner agencies.

-§ 1092(d)(1)(E) DHS maritime threat response rate
+§ 1092(d)(1)(E) DHS Maritime Threat Response Rate

-DHS maritime threat response rate - The ability of DHS maritime security components to respond to and resolve known maritime threats, whether inside or outside a transit zone, by placing assets on-scene, relative to the total number of known threats.
+DHS Maritime Threat Response Rate - The ability of DHS maritime security components to respond to and resolve known maritime threats, whether inside or outside a transit zone, by placing assets on-scene, relative to the total number of known threats.

 Currently, this data only exists associated with cocaine response activity.
 Further, DHS data is part of a larger set of interagency data and may not be able to be separated from the larger interagency data set, which is currently assessed and reconciled on a cycle and process outside of DHS that does not support submission at this time.
-DHS, in cooperation with interagency partners, intends to explore options to collect response data for non-cocaine response events, as well as options to provide the response rate measures data to meet the intent of the Act and hopes to provide an update in the November 2018 report.
+DHS, in cooperation with interagency partners, is exploring options to collect response data for non-cocaine response events, as well as options to provide the response rate measures data to meet the intent of the Act.
+This working group plans to have a metric available for the 2019 version of this report.

-§ 1092(d)(1)(F) Intergovernmental maritime threat response rate
+§ 1092(d)(1)(F) Intergovernmental Maritime Threat Response Rate

-Intergovernmental maritime threat response rate - The ability of DHS maritime security components or other U.S. Government entities to respond to and resolve known maritime threats, whether inside or outside a transit zone, by placing assets on-scene, relative to the total number of known threats.
+Intergovernmental Maritime Threat Response Rate - The ability of DHS maritime security components or other U.S. Government entities to respond to and resolve known maritime threats, whether inside or outside a transit zone, by placing assets on-scene, relative to the total number of known threats.

 Currently, this data only exists associated with cocaine response activity.
-Further, DHS data is part of a larger set of interagency data and may not be able to be separated from the larger interagency data set, which is currently assessed and reconciled on a cycle and process outside of DHS that doesn't support submission at this time.
-DHS, in cooperation with interagency partners, intends to explore options to collect response data for non-cocaine response events, as well as options to provide the response rate measures data to meet the intent of the Act and hopes to provide an update in the November 2018 report.
+Further, DHS data is part of a larger set of interagency data and may not be able to be separated from the larger interagency data set, which is currently assessed and reconciled on a cycle and process outside of DHS that does not support submission at this time.
+In cooperation with interagency partners, DHS is exploring options to collect response data for non-cocaine response events, as well as options to provide the response rate measures data to meet the intent of the Act.
+This working group plans to have a metric available for the 2019 version of this report.